bguerout/oleoduc/README.md

 - Easily transform, filter and write data flowing through the stream
 - Catch stream errors
-- Chain and merge streams together
+- Pipe and merge streams together
 - Read a stream as if it were a promise

 ### Quick tour